 Hello again.
 I'm Kelly Ayala Licensed Professional Counselor Supervisor, Registered Yoga Teacher, Adjunct Instructor at Southern Methodist University, Certified Member of the International Association of Applied Neuroscience and lifelong intuitive empath.

-Life get's real hard sometimes.
+Life is hard sometimes.
 It leaves us tender and raw.
-You don't have to bear through the discomfort alone and I believe you have the capacity to heal and change.
+I believe you have the capacity to heal and change.
 Maybe you need a place to dive deeper into self inquiry without judgement, a place to show up without having to be anyone.

 I conceptualize client problems not by diagnosis but by harnessing the dynamic interplay between psychology, energy, mind-body connection and the science of the brain.
 In a nutshell, together we explore the whole you.
 This means we are totally inclusive to all, culture, spirituality, sexuality and lifestyle.

 I spent 20 years of my life playing sports and the last 4 at the collegiate level.
 Coaching and positive psychology are deeply ingrained in my makeup so if the idea of therapy makes you cringe maybe you might enjoy my coaching approach to meeting your goals.

 I have accumulated over 10 years of clinical experience working in hospitals and group practice.
 Through my experience I often found myself frustrated with the lack of personalized care.
 It seemed like the personal connections, the curiosity, the emotions and fun had been forgotten.
 In 2016 I took my frustration and used it as fuel to create The Branch Counseling.

 I studied Marriage and Family Therapy at Texas Wesleyan University and completed additional training in neuropsychotheray (how the brain, mind, body and environment support whole person), psychotheraputic Yoga and trauma informed methods.